KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### JPMorganChase Advent of Code Texas Leadership

 I led JPMorganChase Advent of Code Texas for the third year in a row.
+It was an honor to play a role in a record-breaking year.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>